 Let's now examine the reason why speakers would distort at high levels.

-First, “high levels” refers to the amplitude of the audio signal that is applied to the speaker driver.
+First, “high levels” refers to the audio signal amplitudes applied to the speaker driver.

 In the above diagram, we see that there is a limit to the amount of signal an amplifier can produce.
 This clipping voltage level is defined as +/– Vc.

 The blue audio signal to the left is perfectly within the limits of Vc and is not distorted.
-The red audio signal to the right, however, has been amplified beyond the capabilities of the amplifier and the signal has been clipped at its max positive and negative values.
+However, the red audio signal to the right has been amplified beyond the amplifier's capabilities, and the signal has been clipped at its max positive and negative values.

 Turning the volume up increases the amount of gain the amplifier applies to the signal.
-There is a threshold at which is amplitude of the output waveform exceeds the current or voltage capability of the power supply/amplifier.
-It’s at this point that the top and bottom is “clipped” off the waveform.
+There is a threshold at which the amplitude of the output waveform exceeds the current or voltage capability of the power supply/amplifier.
+It's at this point that the top and bottom are “clipped” off the waveform.

 This is exactly what is shown in the diagram above.